strobelightprojects/Task-Manager-C--/README.md

 # Future Work

 - Add the ability to save and load tasks
-- Add the option for repitable task like daily
+- Add the option for repeatable tasks like daily
-- Add a option to alert for tasks based on time
+- Add an option to alert for tasks based on time
-- Improve by addings desciptions into the program like a welcome message that gives a explanation on how to use the tast mananger
+- Improve by adding descriptions into the program like a welcome message that explains how to use the task manager